nishad7447/project2-SocialMedia/README.md

 React Social Media is a web application that combines a React frontend with a Node.js Express.js backend.
 It provides a platform for social interactions, allowing users to connect and share their experiences.

-**Frontend:** The frontend is built using React, a powerful JavaScript library for building user interfaces.
-It offers a responsive and interactive user experience.

-**Backend:** The backend is powered by Node.js and Express.js, providing a robust and scalable server-side infrastructure for the application.

 ## Demo

 - **Frontend**: [React Social Media](https://onlyfriends.fun)